Parameters of 220 million stars from Gaia BP/RP spectra: Discussion

-Finally, our stellar model can only be as good as the higher-resolution spectroscopic data used to train it.
+Finally, while our method is formulated in a way that is agnostic towards the origin of the stellar parameters used during training, our stellar model can only be as good as the higher-resolution spectroscopic data used to train it.
 In this work, we have used LAMOST spectra, because of LAMOST's good coverage of the Hertzsprung-Russell Diagram, and of the main sequence, in particular.
 However, there are two drawbacks to this choice.
 First, LAMOST does not cover the giant branch as fully as APOGEE.
 Second, as discussed in Section~\ref{sec:lamost}, we use a combination stellar parameters from the standard LAMOST catalog and from the ``Hot Payne'', due to the former's difficulty in modeling hot stars.
 This leads to a discontinuity in our training data at $\teff \approx 7000\,\mathrm{K}$.

-Our method is agnostic as to the origin of the stellar parameters used during training.
-One promising dataset for future work is the SDSS-V Milky Way Mapper (MWM, \citealt{MWM}), which is gathering high-resolution ($R\sim22,000$) NIR and medium-resolution ($R\sim2,000$) optical spectra of over 6 million stars.
+In our future work, we plan to combine more spectroscopic surveys for better coverage of stellar parameter space.
+Possible options may include LAMOST MRS, APOGEE and GALAH.
+However, methods must be developed to explain and reconcile the systematic difference between catalogs (such as the discontinuity seen at $\sim$7000~K in our training dataset), which are caused by their use of different reduction pipelines and spectroscopic instruments.
+Another particularly promising dataset for future work is the SDSS-V Milky Way Mapper (MWM, \citealt{MWM}), which is gathering high-resolution ($R\sim22,000$) NIR and medium-resolution ($R\sim2,000$) optical spectra of over 6 million stars.
 MWM targets are primarily at low Galactic latitudes (\textit{i.e.}, in the Milky Way disk).
 Compared to LAMOST, MWM will contain a relatively large number of stars at high extinction, making it a powerful dataset for studying variations in the extinction curve.